<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <item>

-Bronzes, sculptors and founders, H. Berman, Abage. <br />
+Bronzes, sculptors and founders by H. Berman, Abage,<br />

 ]]></content:encoded>